IsaHu-dev/Calorie-Mind/README.md

     - Set daily macronutrient targets for protein, fat, and carbs.
 This feature helps you stay aligned with your nutrition goals and maintain a balanced diet.

+    - This function sums up you new daily goals.

      3. Review Your Daily Goal's Analysis

-        Your daily goals are calculated as a percentage printed to the console, showing your progress toward your targets.
+    - Your daily goals are calculated as a percentage printed to the console, showing your progress toward your targets.
 It compares the consumed data and goal data, then outputs it as a percentage.

+    - It calculates the sum of your daily protein, fats and carbs entries and outputs a percentage of your daily goal.

      4. Calculate Weekly Totals